rmndgaf/rmndgaf/README.md

 <h5>Some Additional Details:</h5>

-- 🔭 I’m currently working on doctoral dissertation!
+- 🔭 I’m currently working on my doctoral dissertation, focusing on hardware-level optimization of retrieval-augmented generation for NLP tasks!
 - 🌱 I’m currently learning more and more emerging technologies everyday!
-Particularly, focused on learning more on optimization AI using parallel programming and high-performance computing.
+Particularly, focused on learning more on optimization using parallel programming in high-performance computing environments.
 - 📫 You can reach me through my university email rrichard.cpe@tip.edu.ph or my personal email richardromanmarcos@gmail.com.

 <h5 align="left">Languages and Tools:</h5>